weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 ## Summary ##

-TODO
+You have used Weave out-of-the-box in ECS, both for service discovery and load balancing between ECS containers, regardless of whether the execute in the same or different hosts.

 ## Known issues/limitations ##

-* Autoscaling Groups are required (individual instances cannot be created due to how Weave finds peers).
+* Auto Scaling Groups are required for ECS to work with Weave.
+If you create individual instances, they won't work be able to see each other due to how Weave finds peers in ECS.
-* Due to how ECS mangles container names at launch, Weave's service discovery is only supported in container names with alphanumeric characters (e.g. `httpserver` would be OK but `http-server` woudn't due to the hyphen)
+* Due to how ECS mangles container names at launch, Weave's service discovery is only supported in container names with alphanumeric characters (e.g. `httpserver` would be OK but `http-server` wouldn't due to the hyphen)

 ## For the advanced user: Build your own Weave ECS AMI ##